 What currency is the spot price of silver given in?

-Silver prices are always in US dollars.
+Silver prices quoted here at SD Bullion are always in US dollars.
 Even if you’re investing in silver in another country, the spot price will be in US dollars and then converted into your local currency.
-The US dollar is the international standard for gold, silver and other precious metals, and it allows standardization across all nations.
+The US dollar is the international standard for gold, silver, and other precious metals, and it allows standardization across all nations.
 You’ll also find that most silver price charts show the cost of a troy ounce of silver.
-However, others may show grams, or fractional weights.
-It is crucial for you to make sure that you’re comparing and tracking the same information (ounce to ounce comparisons, rather than ounce to gram, for instance).
+However, others may show grams or fractional weights.
+You must make sure that you’re comparing and tracking the same information (ounce to ounce comparisons, rather than an ounce to a gram comparison, for instance).
 Inaccurate comparisons can lead to mistakes with your investing strategy.

 Is the silver spot price the same worldwide?